-Ultimate Games in One-Game Playoff for a Wild Card spot: Two; both in the National League, in 1998 when Chicago defeated San Francisco at Wrigley Field, and in 1999 when the New York Mets beat the Reds in Cincinnati, and in 2007 when the streaking Rockies defeated the Padres in one of the most thrilling games in recent years.
+Ultimate Games in One-Game Playoff for a Wild Card spot: Four; three in the National League, in 1998 when Chicago defeated San Francisco at Wrigley Field, in 1999 when the New York Mets beat the Reds in Cincinnati, and in 2007 when the streaking Rockies defeated the Padres in one of the most thrilling games in recent years.
 Also, in 2013, the Rays defeated the Rangers in a one-game play-in game for the AL Wild Card.

 Ultimate Games in Final Game of Regular Season (not a playoff): Four; most recent was the final game of the 1982 season when Milwaukee defeated Baltimore to win the AL East by one game.
 This rare regular season Ultimate Game occurred in both the NL and AL in 1908.
 On October 6, the Tigers beat the White Sox in South Side Park in Chicago, 7-0, to win the pennant by 1 1/2 games.
 Two days later, in front of a reported 250,000 fans inside and surrounding the Polo Grounds in New York, the Cubs defeated the Giants, 4-2.
 The Cubs finished one game in front of the Giants.